Back to Shows Page

 21.

-Any Vegetable - Minimum 2 for NOVICES (open to anyone who has not previously won a prize for vegetables)
+Any Vegetable - min 2 for NOVICES (open to anyone who has not previously won a FIRST prize for vegetables at a SWHS show.

 22.